 If you prefer a steady pace (brisk walking or light jogging):

-• Why it works: Long, steady sessions are excellent for burning calories without putting excessive stress on your joints (cortisol spikes from overtraining can actually cause belly fat retention).
+- Why it works: Long, steady sessions are excellent for burning calories without putting excessive stress on your joints.
+This is crucial because cortisol spikes from overtraining can actually cause belly fat retention.

 2. High-Intensity Interval Training (HIIT)